AgentLito/MechaCar_Statistical_Analysis/README.md

 Project Overview

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management wants to have to review the production data for insights that may help the manufacturing team.
+AutosRUs’ upper management want to have to review the production data for insights that may help the manufacturing team.
+Concise data.

 Purpose